Maildir

-The Maildir e-mail format is a common way of storing email messages in which each message is stored in a separate file with a unique name, and each mail folder is a file system directory.
-The local file system handles file locking as messages are added, moved and deleted.
-A major design goal of Maildir is to eliminate the need for program code to handle file locking and unlocking.
+The Maildir e-mail format is a common way of storing email messages on a file system, rather than in a database.
+Each message is assigned a file with a unique name, and each mail folder is a file system directory containing these files.
+Maildir was designed by Daniel J. Bernstein circa 1995, with a major goal of eliminating the need for program code to handle file locking and unlocking through use of the local filesystem.
+Maildir design reflects the fact that the only operations valid for an email message is that it be created, deleted or have its status changed in some way.

 Specifications

 A Maildir directory (often named Maildir) usually has three subdirectories named tmp, new, and cur.